 Incredibly soft and spongy steamed cake lightly flavored with matcha is steamed in Instant Pot.
+This cake also has no oil or butter so it tastes light yet fluffy.
 Cooking method for not using Instant Pot is also included.

 Chinese Steamed Sponge Cake (Ji Dan Gao) is one of my childhood memories.
 Mom made it so often especially when there are celebrations or important events.
 Traditionally, you will see this cake rise oh so high and the top will split into four sections (like a flower).
 My mom will then use a stamp that has Chinese writing on it to stamp on the four sections of the cake.
 The writing could be “happiness” or anything that has good meaning.
 I just love tearing on this cake because it is so soft and the bouncy texture is just incredible!